 Instant Messaging or Webcam sessions

-We agree on a set day and time to ‘meet’ on-line via Skype or VSee.
-Both these platforms provide a high level of encryption.
+We agree on a set day and time to ‘meet’ on-line using VSee or Zoom.
+This secure platform provides a high level of end-to-end encryption.

-Online counselling sessions may be weekly or further apart depending on your requirements.
-They will last for a maximum of 50 minutes.
+Online counselling sessions will last for up to 50 minutes – they may be weekly or further apart depending on your requirements.

-If for any reason I cannot send you an e-mail within the agreed time frame such as if I have technical difficulties or I am ill, I will send you a brief text message by mobile phone or telephone you (only if this is your preferred method of communication) to let you know and we can make an alternative arrangement.
+If for any reason I cannot send you an e-mail within the agreed time frame such as if I have technical difficulties or I am ill, I will send a brief text message, email or telephone you (whichever is your preferred method of communication) to let you know as soon as possible.
+We can thereby make an alternative arrangement.

 Similarly, if you experience any technical difficulties or illness please get in touch as soon as possible to let me know.
 My mobile phone number is 07513068807.